proroklab/VectorizedMultiAgentSimulator/README.md

 - [X] Talk about action preprocessing and velocity controller
 - [X] New envs from joint project with their descriptions
-- [ ] Docs and notebook on how to use torch rl with vmas
+- [ ] Notebook on how to use torch rl with vmas
 - [ ] Reset any number of dimensions
 - [ ] Improve test efficiency and add new tests
 - [ ] New envs from adversarial project